Estate Planning in Flux: How to Adapt to Possible Gift Tax Exemption Change

 Spousal Lifetime Access Trusts (SLATs)

 A SLAT is an irrevocable trust that allows a spouse to access the trust’s income and principal while keeping assets out of the taxable estate.
-It is a good tool for reducing estate taxes and enabling a spouse’s financial security.
+It's a good tool for reducing estate taxes and enabling a spouse’s financial security.
 However, if the beneficiary-spouse dies or the couple divorces, the assets remain in the trust and cannot benefit the gifting spouse.

 SLATs can be very effective but require careful planning and legal guidance to avoid IRS reciprocal gift rules and help the trust work as intended.